AlisonDavey/soil_moisture/README.md

 For the selected day you see the results of the morning pass of the satellite, the afternoon pass, the two passes combined and finally a plot of several days data to fill in the blanks.

 ![Data Flow](images/global_5_days.png)

+You can also select a country and city to show a more local area and a bar plot of the soil moisture numbers for that city.

 ## The Data